Car Insurance: The Definitive Guide

 - If you are a middle-aged woman with no accident history driving a Toyota run-around to and from work in Dunedin, you’ll pay less than a newly licenced 'boy racer' with a modified Mitsubishi in Auckland.

-- We asked for quotes for a 2017 Toyota RAV 4 and 2011 Toyota Corolla for locations all over New Zealand.
-From flat wide road Invercargill to the sharp corners of Piha, we asked for agreed-value quotes for towns and cities all over the country.
+- We asked for quotes for a 2017 Toyota RAV 4 and a 2011 Toyota Corolla for locations all over New Zealand.
+From the flat wide roads of Invercargill to the sharp corners of Piha, we asked for agreed-value quotes for towns and cities all over the country.

 - We compared insurance quotes from AMI, AA Insurance, Cove, State Insurance, Trade Me Insurance and Tower Insurance.